Fredericktown earns narrow win over Danville

-Fredericktown posted a narrow 46-43 win over Danville for an Ohio girls basketball victory on Jan.
+Fredericktown posted a narrow 46-43 win over Danville for an Ohio girls basketball victory at Fredericktown High on Jan.
 19.

 In recent action on Jan.
 9, Fredericktown faced off against Cardington-Lincoln and Danville took on Centerburg on Jan.
 12 at Centerburg High School.